 Special Olympics Unified Champion Schools (UCS) model is a school-based initiative that has been developed to allow opportunities of social inclusion for all students, both with and without intellectual disabilities.
-The main goal of the UCS model is to create inclusive school communities.
-The students are the driving force in this program - physically, academically, and socially.
+The main goal of the UCS model is to create inclusive school communities that are accepting of students of all abilities.
+The students are the driving force in this program - physically, academically, and socially while they are provided guidance and support from their school administration.

-The diverse activities of the UCS model can be grouped into three major components: Inclusive Sports, Youth Leadership, and Whole-School Engagement.
+The diverse activities of the UCS model are viewed as three major components: Inclusive Sports, Youth Leadership, and Whole-School Engagement.
 More information may be found on the Unified Champion Schools page of our website.